njlimmer/lswebhomework3/README.md

 ```

-My name is:
+My name is: Nancy Limmer

-I like to:
+I like to: read!

-I'm learning:
+I'm learning: so much!
+HTML, CSS, and Git

 ```